Baruch Herzfeld: Bicycle Activism

 Herzfeld is the former owner of Traif Bike Geschaft, a bicycle repair shop in Williamsburg, Brooklyn.
 He lent 500 used bicycles he had purchased from Japan to the Satmar Hasidim free of charge in an attempt to alleviate neighborhood tension between the burgeoning hipster community and the long-time Hasidic Jewish community.
 Herzfeld purchased 40 used mobile home trailers to store the bikes resulting in what was Brooklyn's first and only trailer park.
 A trailer park full of bikes and no one to ride them then inspired his personal mission to supply the local Williamsburg, Brooklyn community of Hasidic Jews with wheels to ride around the neighborhood, emerging as a cultural disruptor.
 Herzfeld became known as a community disruptor by local media, and dubbed a macher by Jewish media.
 His crowdsourcing experiments also include: a bike vending machine, a bike share program, a landlord business using a psychic to vet tenants, and an ATM that rewarded the 10th user with an extra $20 bill.
 In 2024 New York City created a bike lane on Bedford Ave. that reduced bicycle injuries by 47% according to the NYCDOT.
 However, New York City Mayor Eric Adams reduced the lane to an unprotected bike lane after complaints from the Williamsburg Hasidim.
 Baruch Herzfeld and his son Rafe Herzfeld filed a law suit with the advocacy group Transportation Alternatives to restore the bike lanes' protected status.
-Baruch and Rafe Herzfeld have also published opinions arguing that Orthodox Jews want bike lanes.
+Baruch and Rafe Herzfeld have published opinions arguing that Orthodox Jews want bike lanes.
+Baruch and Rafe Herzfeld were named the "2025 Advocates of the year" for their important work to make changes to better the streets of New York City.